Skip to contents

 beads

 The maximum multiplier for the curve fit.
 Any files with higher curve fit multipliers will be flagged as bead runs.
-If this argument is included, files with "runBeads" marked as TRUE in the header file will also be flagged as a bead run.
+If this argument is included, files with "runBeads" marked as TRUE in the header file will also be flagged.
 Optional.

 bubbles

 The minimum difference between the starting ESD and the ESD with the most targets.
-Any files with a difference higher than this threshold will be flagged as mostly bubbles.
+Files with a difference higher than this threshold will be flagged as mostly bubbles.
 Optional.

 incomplete

-A tuple with the minimum volume of cells (in c/L) and the minimum mL analyzed for a complete run.
-Any files with values below these thresholds will be flagged as incomplete.
+A numeric vector of length 2 giving the minimum volume of cells (in c/L) and the minimum mL analyzed for a complete run.
+Files with values below these thresholds will be flagged as incomplete.
 Optional.

 missing_cells

-The minimum image count to trigger count ratio.
-Any files with lower ratios will be flagged as missing cells.
+The minimum image count ratio threshold.
+Files with ratios below this value will be flagged as missing cells.
 Optional.

 biomass

 The minimum number of targets in the most populated ESD bin for any given run.
-Any files with fewer targets will be flagged as having low biomass.
+Files with fewer targets will be flagged as low biomass.
 Optional.

 bloom

 The minimum difference between the starting ESD and the ESD with the most targets.
-Any files with a difference less than this threshold will be flagged as a bloom.
-Will likely be lower than the bubbles threshold.
+Files with a difference less than this threshold will be flagged as bloom events.
+This threshold is usually lower than the bubbles threshold.
 Optional.

 humidity

 The maximum percent humidity.
-Any files with higher values will be flagged as high humidity.
+Files with higher values will be flagged as high humidity.
 Optional.

 micron_factor